-Buying a bike trailer to pull your baby or child behind you is a big decision - you want to make sure that they'll be safe, secure and comfortable during their ride.
-Thankfully there are a number of brands who have spent years working on these aspects of bike trailer design.
+Buying a bike trailer to pull your baby or child behind you is a big decision - you want to make sure that they'll be safe, secure, and comfortable during their ride.

 What to look for when buying a bike trailer

 Safety is every parent's prime concern, especially when cycling in traffic.